 Marriott Vacation Club owns and operates more than 70 vacation club properties throughout the United States, Caribbean, Europe and Asia.
 They have more than 400,000 Vacation Club owners.
 Owners are able to exchange into other locations through the Interval International Scheme, a timeshare exchange company with over 3,000 resorts.
 Uniquely, owners may also exchange their ownership week into Marriott Reward Points, which can be redeemed for stays at Marriott Hotel Properties, or for travel activities such as cruises and guided tours with affiliated partners.

-It is the latter arm of the organisation that sparked a class action law suit against the company, alleging Marriott Vacation Club hid the true cost of cruises offered to consumers in exchange for points allocated to them through the purchase of Timeshare memberships.
+It is the latter arm of the organisation that sparked a class action law suit against the company, alleging Marriott Vacation Club hid the true cost of cruises offered to consumers in exchange for points Assigned to them through the purchase of Timeshare memberships.

 In 2014, Daniel Finerman and Donna Devino initiated a nationwide class action lawsuit on behalf of themselves and all others similarly affected, alleging that they were improperly charged cash for cruise fees that should have been covered by their previously purchased Vacation Club Membership Points.